MicrosoftDocs/azure-devops-docs/docs/build-release/apps/aspnet-core-to-azure-webapp.md

 1. Open a new browser window and navigate to your new web at **http://**_your-app-name_**.azurewebsites.net**.

 [!INCLUDE [change-aspnet-core-code](_shared/change-aspnet-core-code.md)]

-> [!NOTE]
-> At present you need to stop the web app using the links in the **Overview** blade in the Azure portal
-> before you update the code, and then restart the app after the deployment has completed.
+It takes several minutes for the build and deployment to execute.

-When the deployment is done, verify that your changes are live in your web browser: **http://**_your-app-name_**.azurewebsites.net**.
+Wait until the deployment is done, then verify that your changes are live in your web browser: **http://**_your-app-name_**.azurewebsites.net**.

-You're ready to collaborate with a team on an ASP.NET Core app with a CI/CD process that automatically deploys your latest work to your web site.
+You're now ready to collaborate with a team on an ASP.NET Core app with a CI/CD process that automatically deploys your latest work to your web site.

 ## Review the CI/CD pipeline in VSTS